-

 Interpupillary Distance:

 Distance between the two eyepieces.
-Typically it is adjustable
+Typically it is

-to accommodate different users.
-Some microscopes also have
+adjustable to accommodate different users.
+Some microscopes

-number and then quickly set it before each use.
+it before each use.

 Top